JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 ## Why This Is Safe

-A client-side PDP can be wrong in exactly one direction.
+A client-side PDP can be wrong in only one direction that matters.
 It cannot grant anything, because the server evaluates the same request again and grants nothing on the browser's say-so.
 What it can do is refuse something the server would have allowed, which is a correctness problem in the interface rather than a security problem.

-That asymmetry is what makes the pattern work.
-Sending the request anyway, after a local denial, gives away nothing: the authoritative answer is still the server's.
+The pattern rests on that asymmetry.
+Sending the request anyway, after a local denial, gives away
+nothing: the authoritative answer is still the server's.
 The annotation only tells the browser that its own "no" is not worth rendering.

 The reverse must never exist.
 There is no annotation that lets a client skip the request after a local `Allow`, and none that lets it disregard a denial from the server.
 Those would move the decision to the least trustworthy participant.

 The asymmetry is not free.
-It holds only while three things are true, and each of them is something you have to keep true:
+It holds only while three things are true, and each one has to be kept that way:

 - Every guarded call is authorized again on the server, from inputs the server resolved itself.
 A single endpoint that trusts the browser's decision, or that rebuilds the request from what the